ajbogle3/rocket_league/README.md

   3. Who were the top 5 players/teams broken down by matches and games?
   4. Who were the bottom 5 players/teams broken down by matches and games?
   5. What exploritorial data analysis can we derive from the following dataset in regards to a team or players stats and win/loss ratio?
-      a.
-Does collecting or stealing boost associate with either a positive or negative outcome or result?
+      1. Does collecting or stealing boost associate with either a positive or negative outcome or result?
-      b.
-Does movement associate with either a positive or negative outcome or result?
+      2. Does movement associate with either a positive or negative outcome or result?
-      c.
-Does positioning associate with either a positive or negative outcome or result?
+      3. Does positioning associate with either a positive or negative outcome or result?